 Several hundred of the early production P-80 Shooting stars had all of their surface seams filled, and the airplanes were primed and painted.
 Although this process added 60 pounds (27.2 kilograms) to the empty weight, the decrease in drag allowed a 10 mile per hour (16 kilometers per hour) increase in top speed.
 The painted surface was difficult to maintain in the field and the process was discontinued.

-¹ Thanks to Jeffrey P. Rhodes ofLockheed Martin for additional information on the fuel capacity of Colonel Councill’s Lockheed P-80A Shooting Star.
+¹ Thanks to Jeffrey P. Rhodes ofLockheed Martin for additional information on Colonel Councill’s Lockheed P-80A Shooting Star.

 ² Wing span with rounded wing tips.
 P-80As with squared (“clipped”) tips had a wing span of 37 feet, 7.5037 inches (11.46819 meters).

 11 January 1935: At 4:40 p.m., local time, Amelia Earhart departed Wheeler Field on the island of Oahu, Territory of Hawaii, for Oakland Municipal Airport at Oakland, California, in her Lockheed Vega 5C Special, NR965Y.
 She arrived 18 hours, 15 minutes later.
 Earhart was the first person to fly solo from Hawaii to the Mainland.